neudecker-group/jedi/docs/development.rst

    uv run ty check

 We also configured this one as a GitHub workflow that checks your submission --- running ``ty`` from your console might result in stricter output than the workflow.
-Here, we ask you to employ your best judgement when prioritising (or ignoring) type checker errors.
+Here, we ask you to employ your best judgement when prioritizing (or ignoring) type checker errors.

 Testing
 ^^^^^^^